Oh, the game market… Different from any other market, the video game market is peculiar in a way: it don’t follow companies, trends or traditions.

 Strong competition.
 All the above would not happen in a so extreme way if Nintendo didn’t face, for the first time, a strong competitor (Sega).
 While it happened only in USA (in Japan or rest of the world, Genesis never achieved the same success), Sega, in its best sales performance reached a bit more than a half of the

 16 bitmarket share, using strong marketing and trying to attach a monotonous image to Nintendo.
-Additionally, consider the fact that USA was (and still is) the strong video game market.
+Additionally, consider the fact that USA was (and still is) the strongest video game market.
 Of course, marketing alone would not be able to produce results with bad a product: Sega produced several good games that perfectly fit the north american tasting.
 Several good sports games starring local idols (there is a story saying that most part of the Joe Montana richness came from Sega), violent games (forbidden by Nintendo until that time), massive support from Eletronic Arts (that never loved Nintendo) and the Genesis price subsiding (i.e., put the price so low as possible, or, sometimes, below the production costs).
 Sega even sold its console with their best game of that time (Sonic).
 This subsiding politics, years later, lead to the company left the hardware market (with Dreamcast).
 Nintendo, facing this aggressive competition, learned how to fight back; aside the

 PlayItLoud!campaign, Nintendo countered with what really matters in the game world: producing awesome games.
 For this reason, the

 Console Wars(we even had a book about it).